 - The first is the slip-on student in 3rd grade or older who simply does not seem to care (or notice) that their shoes are loose and their aglets are destroyed due to neglect.
 You can often hear them clumsily clunking down the hallway, almost a little proud that they have dodged the two minutes needed to tie their shoes, essentially transforming the said shoes into slip-ons (Crocs with tread).
 Even as this student stumbles across the playground during recess, he/she (mostly he) refuses to tie his laces.

 - The other, more common student who falls into this “untied” category is the Rookie, usually in 1st and 2nd grade.
 Rookies are always proud of their shoe tying ability and for a brief time after learning will refuse to allow anyone else to help them.
 Alas, due to inexperience, loose finger placement, and impatience, their laces will quickly become untied in a matter of minutes, thus graduating them to the slip-on category.

 - Respiratory Difficulties.
-As a former asthma sufferer, mostly caused by animals – I grew up with five cats – I have a soft spot in my heart for students with this health challenge.
+As a former asthma sufferer, mostly caused by animals and seasonal allergies, I have a soft spot in my heart for students with this health challenge.
 I can relate to the struggle – especially during the winter months and allergy seasons.
 Many times these students will refuse to slow down in PE causing an attack to ensue.